 Which is Better?
 Scara vs. Cartesian Robots

-Choosing between Scara and Cartesian robots can be difficult.
+Choosing between SCARA and Cartesian robots can be difficult.
 Both styles provide excellent solutions for pick and place, assembly, and packaging applications, but each robot has unique features and advantages.
-By understanding these differences, and carefully evaluating your work space, application, and product, you can make the best decision.
+By understanding these differences, and carefully evaluating your workspace, application, and product, you can make the best decision.

 Consider Your Work Envelope: